Introduction

 When we make hypotheses, we can declare them either “positive statements” or “normative statements.”

-Normative analysis looks at what is generally accepted as the “norm.”
+Normative analysis examines what is generally accepted as the “norm.”
 For example, let’s say there is a proposal to lower sales tax.
 An economist may predict that this will benefit consumers of books.
 The statement that “a reduction in sales tax should normally make all booksellers lower their prices” is a normative statement.

 Positive economic analysis is concerned with a more scientific approach.
 A positive statement is a statement of fact that can be proven to be accurate, one way or another.
 For example, in Canada, we use the mixed economic system.
 In general, positive statements are assertions that can be backed by data, while normative statements tend to be based on a system of beliefs or values.